 - Would you have to pay again to someone else further on?

-We didn’t feel the hassle was worth the reward on this Guatemala volcano hike to Indian Nose.
+We didn’t feel the hassle was worth the reward on the hike to Indian Nose.

 Here is what we have gathered from our experience and reading reviews online.